ioMALEK/SVP-CIM/README.md

-Solving the Shortest Vector Problem (SVP) while using the a simulated Coherent Ising Machine (CIM), publicaly available at https://github.com/mcmahon-lab/cim-optimizer .
+Solving the Shortest Vector Problem (SVP) while using the a simulated Coherent Ising Machine (CIM), publicly available at https://github.com/mcmahon-lab/cim-optimizer .

 Part of my MSc Thesis at the Imperial College London.